 We helped to build Human Rights Watch and other organisations advocating for human rights principles and disseminating information about repression.
 We supported the campaign to establish the International Criminal Court.
 We helped the peace process in Northern Ireland, and, later, work on torture and extrajudicial rendition of terror suspects to countries where torture was practiced with impunity.
 We funded forensic excavation of mass graves, and efforts to memorialise human rights abuses and atrocities.
 We supported environmental groups, particularly in authoritarian and post-authoritarian contexts.

 We have always believed in the autonomy of the organisations we support.
-We are keenly aware of the power imbalance between donors and grantees, and fund our grantees in a spirit of solidarity and true co-operation.
-The people we support know better than we do the realities on the ground and how best to use their resources to meet those realities.
+We are keenly aware of the power imbalance between donors and grantees, and our funding is provided in a spirit of solidarity and trust.
+The people we support know better than we do the realities on the ground and how best to use their resources to effect positive change.
 Most of our grants, therefore, are not earmarked for particular projects.
-Our programme staff conduct a rigorous assessment of proposed grantees, and once a group has passed through that process we regard them as equal partners, and support them with long-term unrestricted grants.
+Once a group has passed through our rigorous assessment process we regard them as equal partners.
+In addition to our programme grants, we run a number of strategic initiatives, supporting groups working to address shared goals.

 Human rights are principles for a just society.
 The case against torture and extra-judicial executions unfortunately still needs to be reiterated, even in democracies.
 Fundamental rights of free expression and the principle of the independence of the judiciary are coming under attack from the new authoritarian movements in Europe and elsewhere.
 Corruption and misinformation corrode democracy and the rule of law in many parts of the world, accompanied by intimidation and violence.
-Brutal wars destroy lives and groups claiming to do human rights work publish material on websites and social media glorifying or condoning violence against civilians, disregarding fundamental principles of international humanitarian law and human rights.
+Brutal wars destroy lives.
+And meanwhile, certain groups claiming to be engaged in human rights work publish material on websites and social media glorifying or condoning violence against civilians, disregarding fundamental principles of international humanitarian law and human rights.

 Sigrid Rausing